The Watchman (Utah): Description

 The Watchman is located immediately east of Springdale, towering 2,600 ft above the town and the floor of Zion Canyon.
 Zion's park headquarters, the park's south entrance, and Watchman Campground are situated immediately north-northwest of the mountain, which makes it one of the photographic icons of the park.
-The Watchman is wedged between the North and East Forks of the Virgin River which drain precipitation runoff from this mountain.
-Its neighbors include Mount Kinesava directly across the canyon to the west, Bridge Mountain, 1.66 mi to the north-northeast, and The West Temple is positioned 2.9 mi to the northwest.
+The Watchman is wedged between the North and East Forks of the Virgin River, which drain precipitation runoff from this mountain.
+Its neighbours include Mount Kinesava directly across the canyon to the west, Bridge Mountain, 1.66 mi to the north-northeast, and The West Temple is positioned 2.9 mi to the northwest.
 This feature's name was officially adopted in 1934 by the U.S. Board on Geographic Names.
 It is believed to be so named because it stands as a watchman guarding the south entrance to the park.
 It is unclear where the name may have originated; some believe it was Methodist Minister Frederick Vining Fisher.
-Early pioneers referred to this peak as Flanigan Peak because the Flanigan family homestead was set at the base of this feature.
+Early pioneers called this peak Flanigan Peak, named after the Flanigan family, whose homestead sat at its base.
 This mountain is composed of Navajo Sandstone, with a red shale outcropping of the Kayenta Formation along the lower slopes.